saraelsh13/portfolio/ai-prompt-library.md

 ## 1. Diagnostic Prompts
 **Purpose:** Clarify ambiguous inputs without oversteering the model.
 **Template:**
-> Given the user's query `{query}`, identify what product feature or intent they likely mean and respond with one clarifying question before giving an answer.
+> Given the user's query `{query}`, identify what product feature or intent they likely mean and respond with one clarifying question before answering.

 **Evaluation Criteria:**
 - Clarity of diagnostic question